notch8/stack_car/templates/chart/README.md

 When deploying the Helm chart we will provide a yaml file containing various configurations choices.

-To use the `./bin/deploy` script, follow the convention of naming the values file  ENVIRONMENT-values.yaml, eg. development-values.yaml

-Values files are included in `.gitignore` and MUST NOT be added to the repository.
-To store values in the repository, encrypt the file, eg. with keybase as ENVIRONMENT.yaml.enc eg. staging.yaml.enc.

 A sample values file is provided to give defaults: `sample.yaml`.
 Copy this file (eg. to development-values.yamnl) and change values as appropriate.

+**Handling values files**

+Since values files are likely to contain sensitive information like API keys, they are included in `.gitignore` and MUST NOT be added to the repository.
+Encrypt the file before committing them to the repository, using the provided bin scripts in this directory.

+Example workflow (given values file is already created):
+- Edit values file
+- `chart/bin/encrypt staging <keybase-team-name>`
+  - This command will create `staging-values.yaml.enc`
+- `git add staging-values.yaml.enc`
+- Commit and push

+When pulling down a repo or branch, you will need to start by decrypting.

+Example:
+- `chart/bin/decrypt staging`

 ## Deploy using Helm